James Welldon: Career

 In May 1883, Welldon was appointed master of Dulwich College.
 In the short time he held this position he did much for the college, including the creation and institution of its school song Pueri Alleynienses which is still in use today.
 He resigned in July 1885 to take up the position of headmaster of Harrow School, which he held from 1885 to 1898.
 He was disliked by many of the masters as an autocratic administrator, but was more popular with the boys, by whom he was known as "the Porker."

 While at Harrow he also accepted a number of clerical positions, having been ordained as a deacon in 1883 and as a priest in 1885, including the select preacher before Cambridge University (in 1885, 1888, and 1893) and the select preacher before the University of Oxford in 1886 and 1887.
 He was honorary chaplain to Queen Victoria from 1888 to 1892, and Chaplain in Ordinary from 1892 to 1898.
 He was the Hulsean Lecturer at Cambridge in 1897.
 In 1898, he became a Doctor of Divinity.

 After leaving Harrow, Welldon was appointed Bishop of Calcutta in 1898.
 As bishop, then metropolitan of Calcutta, he excluded Scottish chaplains and troops from the use of garrison churches in India because they had not received episcopal consecration, an action for which he was criticised by Robert Herbert Story.
 He remained diocesan until early 1902 when he resigned owing to ill health and disagreement with the Viceroy, Lord Curzon.
 He returned to England to become a canon of Westminster, and was installed as such on 8 March 1902.
 He served in Westminster until 1906.
 In late 1902 he visited South Africa.
 From 1906 to 1918 he was Dean of Manchester and from 1918 of Durham.
 He had a strained relationship with the Bishop of Durham, Hensley Henson, who described him as "a man who could neither speak with effect nor be silent with dignity".

 Private life

 Welldon became an Officer d'académie in 1898.
 He was a member of the Athenaeum, a senior Freemason (Past Grand Chaplain), and a keen proponent of British imperialism.
 He was a lifelong bachelor, and for nearly fifty years had the close companionship of a manservant, Edward Hudson Perkins, from whose death in 1932 Welldon never recovered.
 Welldon died at Sevenoaks, Kent, on 17 June 1937 aged eighty-three.

 E.M Forster's poem

 E.M.
 Forster wrote a satirical poem regarding Bishop Welldon after the bishop criticised Labour M.Ps for 'vulgar profanity':

-Screen portrayal

-Welldon, as Headmaster of Harrow who accepted Winston Churchill into the school, was portrayed by Jack Hawkins in the film Young Winston (1972).